 The BSCI Code draws on important international labour standards, protecting workers rights such as International Labour Organisation (ILO) conventions and declarations, the United Nations (UN) guiding principles on business and human rights, as well as guidelines for multinational enterprises of the Organisation for Economic Co-operation and Development (OECD).

-Through our office in Qingdao we regularly check up on the practices of our suppliers and where necessary guide them.
-Certain matters are not negotiable, such as the issue of child labour, other issues require management and guidance, such as the phasing in of environmentally considerate practices.
+We also do regular factory visits where we regularly check up on the practices of our suppliers and where necessary guide them.
+Certain matters are not negotiable, such as the issue of child labour, other issues require management and guidance, such as the phasing in of environmentally sustainable practices.